Welcome to today's edition of the Rush 24-7 podcast.

 We're into double-digit unemployment.

-I mean, the short version uh of the last quarter century is uh that the big uh European continental European economies uh missed out entirely on the 1980s Reagan Thatcher boom, uh, in part because they they did the sort of stuff that Barack Obama wants to do here, and one consequence of that is you get used to permanent double-digit unemployment.
+I mean, the short version of the last quarter century is that the big European, continental European economies, missed out entirely on the 1980s Reagan-Thatcher boom, in part because they did the sort of stuff that Barack Obama wants to do here.

-So are we gonna triangulate?
+So are we going to triangulate?

-Are we going to try and govern as an Eisenhower Republican, which is what Clinton always says he tried to govern as.
+Are we going to try and govern as an Eisenhower Republican, which is what Clinton always says he tried to govern as?

 The payoff for that, the long-term payoff for that in the permanent realignment of American politics in a left-wing direction will be worth it for us.